 Drug addiction is a chronic, relapsing disorder that involves compulsive drug-seeking and drug use despite its undesirable effects on your life.
 Drug addiction changes your brain’s function and structure, which can make it incredibly difficult to stop using without help.
 Many people who try to quit eventually end up relapsing without proper treatment, education and aftercare.

 For people who are chemically dependent, have been using for a long time, or are using substances like opioids or benzodiazepines, medically supervised detox is required to safely come off of drugs before beginning addiction treatment.
 Withdrawals from these substances can be dangerous and uncomfortable, and are a major cause of relapse.
 At The Dawn, our caring medical team will monitor your detox process closely and make sure you’re safe, supported and comfortable throughout the entire process.

 Addiction to processes like eating, sex, gambling and internet-based activities can have consequences as serious as those of drug addiction.
 These compulsive behaviours can damage your health, relationships, finances and professional life.
 Unhealthy patterns change the way your brain functions, and stopping them is more than a matter of mere willpower – which is why comprehensive, professional treatment is necessary to understand and correct them.

-Dual diagnosis also describes individuals who have an addiction along with a psychological disorder such as anxiety or depression.
-It is crucial for people with dual diagnosis to receive treatment for both disorders since neglecting to focus on both conditions ultimately makes treatment ineffective.
+Dual diagnoses, or co-occurring disorders, are when addiction occurs alongside a psychological disorder such as anxiety or depression.
+It’s crucial for people with dual diagnoses to receive treatment that carefully addresses both disorders, since neglecting to focus on one or the other ultimately makes treatment ineffective.